rosmo/ansible-packer-vagrant-openstack-ec2/README.md

-# ansible-packer-vagrant-openstack
+# ansible-packer-vagrant-openstack-ec2

-Ansible scripts to build operating system images using Packer and Vagrant, exporting to an Openstack image, AMI or OVF image(s).
+Ansible scripts to build operating system images using Packer and Vagrant, exporting to an Openstack image, Amazon EC2 AMI or OVF image(s).

 Now also offers the possibility to upload the image directly to Openstack Image service (Glance) and/or automatically instanciate it with a